Overview and History

 - Online groups and organizations (eGroups);

-- Peer-to-Peer (P2P) file-sharing programs;
+- Peer-to-peer (P2P) file-sharing programs;

-- Bulletin Board Systems (BBSs) and other online forums; and
+- Bulletin board systems (BBSs) and other online forums; and

 - Social networking venues.

-FBI agents and task force officers go online into predicated locations utilizing fictitious screen names and engaging in real-time chat or e-mail conversations with subjects in order to obtain evidence of criminal activity.
+FBI agents and task force officers go online into predicated locations using fictitious screen names and engaging in real-time chat or e-mail conversations with subjects in order to obtain evidence of criminal activity.
 Investigation of specific online locations can be initiated through: